Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ## Setup the Vision AI DevKit camera

 1. The Vision AI DevKit camera you were provided should be displaying three blinking red LEDs on the front of the camera, indicating the camera is running in Wi-Fi APN mode.
 2. Connect your laptop to the camera's Wi-Fi APN.
 The APN for your device can be found on a sticker on the bottom of the camera.
-The name will be in the format 'MSIOT_xxxxxx' (xxxxxx is the last 6 characters of the device’s Wi-Fi mac address, e.g. MSIOT_BD097D). **Note** since there are 30 of these devices running in the lab, ensure you select the correct one.
+The name will be in the format 'MSIOT_xxxxxx' (xxxxxx is the last 6 characters of the device’s Wi-Fi mac address, e.g. MSIOT_BD097D). **Note:** since there are 30 of these devices running in the lab, ensure you select the correct one.
 3. If you have an existing IoT Hub and IoT device for use in this lab, access the Azure portal and retrieve the  connection string for the configured IoT device.
 You will use this string during setup.
 4. Once connected to the camera, use your browser to open [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
 5. During the setup process, connect the camera to **MSFTGUEST** Wifi.
 (No password is required).

 **Note:** After camera setup is complete, you can stream the live camera video output using a browser window or and application such as VLC / Open VC player.
 Your laptop will need to be connected to the same Wi-Fi network (MSFTGUEST) as the camera to display the video stream.

-## Train an example model using CustomVision.ai
+## Train an AI model using CustomVision.ai

-You will build a custom AI model to detect when someone is wearing a hard hat.
-You will use the [Azure Custom Vision service](https://customvision.ai){:target="_blank"} to build the model.
+You will build a custom AI model to detect when someone is wearing a hard hat, using the [Azure Custom Vision service](https://customvision.ai){:target="_blank"}.

 ### Setup up a new Custom Vision project

-- Login to Azure Custom Vision Service at [https://customvision.ai](https://customvision.ai){:target="_blank"}.
+- Login to Azure Custom Vision service at [https://customvision.ai](https://customvision.ai){:target="_blank"}.

-- Create a new project, us\ing these recommended settings:
+- Create a new project, using these recommended settings:
   - Give it a name like `Simulated HardHat Detector`
   - Project Type - [Classification]
   - Use the existing resource group
   - Classification Type - [Multiclass (Single tag per image)]
   - Domain - [General(compact)] **NOTE: Ensure you do not select the `General` option**
   - Export Capabilites - Vision AI Dev Kit

 ### Upload and tag your training data
 Some training images have already been collected for you for the hard hat use case.